 The last observatory of the Orbiting Geophysical Observatory (OGO) was launched this morning at 7:43 A.

-The last observatory of the Orbiting Geophysical Observatory (OGO) was launched this morning at 7:43 A. M. PDT into a low altitude, nearly polar orbit from the Western Test Range, Lompoc, California.
+Background: The last observatory of the Orbiting Geophysical Observatory (OGO) was launched this morning at 7:43 A. M. PDT into a low altitude, nearly polar orbit from the Western Test Range, Lompoc, California.

 The launch of OGO-F marks the final phase of an era of large automated satellite studies of the nature and variability of the Earth's near space environment under the influence of the Sun.